ccrownhill/riscv_cpu/README.md

 This shows a miss where the data has not been found in the cache so we move to the allocate stage.
 This is where we fetch the block we need from the memory and write it into the cache.
 This was a read instruction so the next stage is the output stage where the correct data will be outputted to the CPU.
 The block is now stored in the cache so later if needed later it can be retrieved and outputted much faster.

 More cycles are used when running the program with the cache as misses add cycles that otherwise would not be there.
-However assuming a good hitrate there is minimal increase to the number of cycles.
+However assuming a good hit rate there is minimal increase to the number of cycles.
 If we take into account the theoretical increase from the cache allowing faster reading than main memory it is clear our cache would massively speed up the CPU as a whole.

 ### Performance comparison to write back cache